16 - 20 februari 2006

 50-1 gallery, Limasol (CY)

-City Fowers - Theokritos is the contribution for the page 10/2/2012
+City Fowers - Theokritos is my contribution for the page 10|2|2012 of the Art Calendar

-The project is commissioned by the Kunstgebouw has.
 Citizens of the neighborhood Hoofdsteden in Vlaardingen are sharing their travel stories with me.

 Why do we travel?
 What is it that we are looking for?
 Why do we need to share our travel experiences with others?
 How it comes that we observe differently our travel places than our living places?